2025-2026 Online School BROCHURE

 Reframing Archaeology: Sites of the Northwest Coast

 Learn about several prominent Northwest Coast archaeological sites.
-Using traditional First Nations belongings, examine the role and limitations of archeology when studying the cultures and traditions of the Pacific Northwest Coast First Nations.
+Through traditional First Nations belongings, examine both the role and limitations of archeology in understanding the cultures and traditions of the Pacific Northwest Coast First Nations.

 Mummification in Ancient Egypt